Royal Flying Doctor Service - QLD Section

 Save the Date!

-Black Dog Ride's Victorian Full Moon Ride 2025 aims to have a conversation about depression and suicide prevention.
+Black Dog Ride to the Superbikes 2026 aims to have a conversation about depression and suicide prevention.

-Help us get the the motorcycle community talking and join in this ride on 13th & 14th June 2025.
+Help us get the the motorcycle community talking and join us from the 13th - 22nd February 2026.

 1 in 5 Australians experience a mental health condition each year.
 3 million Australians are living with depression or anxiety.
 8 Australians take their lives each day.
 That's more than 3,000 lives lost to suicide each year.
 The tragic loss of our loved ones to suicide drives Black Dog Ride to build a community culture of awareness, inclusion and acceptance.
 Breaking down the barrier of silence encourages our friends, family and colleagues to seek help, because mental illness is just that, an illness.
 Mental illness can be managed to lead a meaningful, fulfilling life.
 Fostering awareness is the catalyst for encouraging help seeking behaviour and preventing suicide.